zoometh/C14/neonet/index.md

 </tbody>
 </table>

 At first, these data are recorded in a Excel spreadsheet (c14 spreadsheet) in order to facilitate their editing (filter, sorting, fill).
 Then a R function read this spreadsheet, calculate the *tpq* and *taq* (in BC) of each unCal BP (with [Bchron](https://cran.r-project.org/web/packages/Bchron/index.html)),  and convert it into a .tsv file.
 As data came from various publications, an homogenization the different values (material, cultures, bibliographical references, etc.) must be done.
+Currently, special characters (`é`, `à`, etc.) are not accepted.
 The database **mandatory fields** are:

 * **SiteName**: the site name
 * [coordinates (two fields)](#mf.coords)